How Learning Dynamics Drive Adversarially Robust Generalization?: Preliminaries

-The following lemma, proven in Appendix \ref{append:proof of lemma advbound}, establishes an adversarially robust generalization bound using the PAC-Bayesian framework, which has been pivotal in connecting the generalization of machining learning models with weight norm-based measures \citep{mcallester1999pac, neyshabur2017pac, dziugaite2017computing, xiao2023pac,alquier2024user}.
+\shortsection{Adversarial Training} To effectively train robust models with low adversarial risk, adversarial training is the most popular framework~\citep{goodfellow2014explaining,madry2017towards}.
+Given a set of examples $\mathcal{S}$ i.i.d. sampled from the underlying distribution $\mathcal{D}$, adversarial training is designed to minimize the following \textit{empirical adversarial loss}:

+where $\ell(\bm{w}, \bm{x} + \bm\delta, y)$ stands for surrogate loss, such as hinge or cross-entropy loss, measured at perturbed inputs.
+Compared with the non-differentiable objective of adversarial risk (Equation \ref{eq:def adversarial risk}), using a surrogate loss is more amenable to optimization.
+Correspondingly, we define the \textit{expected adversarial loss} over the entire data distribution $\mathcal{D}$ as:

+In the existing literature, PGD is commonly used to optimize the inner maximization problem~\citep{madry2017towards}, while SGD with momentum~\citep{sutskever2013importance} is often adopted to optimize the model parameters.
+Formally, the iterative model updates can be cast as: for $t=0,1,\ldots,$

+where $\eta>0$ denotes the SGD learning rate, $\kappa\in[0,1)$ is the momentum hyperparameter, $\bm{v}_t$ denotes the velocity vector (accumulated momentum), and $\bm{\xi}_t$ stands for the difference at iterate $t$ between the stochastic gradient with respect to a random mini-batch and the full gradient $\nabla \hat{\mathcal{L}}_\epsilon(\bm{w}_t)$.
+At the initial state, $\bm{w}_0$ corresponds to the initial model parameters, usually according to some random distribution, and $\bm{v}_0 = \bm{0}$.

+\shortsection{PAC-Bayesian Robust Generalization Bound} The PAC-Bayesian framework has been pivotal in analyzing the generalization of ML models~\citep{mcallester1999pac,neyshabur2017pac,dziugaite2017computing,xiao2023pac,alquier2024user}.
+The following theorem, proven in Appendix \ref{append:proof of theorem advbound}, illustrates how to bound the expected adversarial loss over any posterior using the PAC-Bayesian framework.